flybywiresim/docs/docs/dev-corner/index.md

 # Development Corner Overview

-This section of the FlyByWire Documentation is dedicated to the development aspects of A32NX add-on.
-It is aimed at developers and contributors or everybody who would like to start to contribute to the project.
+This section of the FlyByWire Documentation is dedicated to the development aspects of the A32NX add-on.
+It is aimed at developers, contributors or anyone who would like to start contributing to the project.

 ## Quick Links